mies/wercker-perceptor/views/rails-mongoid.md

 ## Create your wercker.json

-Wercker has to know it should make MongoDB available for our tests os lets create a `wercker.json` [file](/articles/werckerjson)
+Wercker has to know it should make MongoDB available for our tests, so lets create a `wercker.json` [file](/articles/werckerjson)

 **wercker.json**